kogratte/MongoDB-optimize-tool/README.md

 # How to use it

 They are many options.
 - -p or --process: this option should be used if you want to apply the migration.
-Be carrefull if used with -d!
+Be carefull if used with -d!
 - -b or --useBlobStorage: this option move the html content to azure blob storage
 - -c or --compress: enable compression on html content
 - -d or --drop: remove the source collection once migration is done